virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### sleep

 Setting a delay that is measured in milliseconds.
-The below example shows how to create a delay for one second.
+The following example shows how to create a delay for one second.
 ``` json
 {
   "sleep": "1000"